Achintya Holte Nilsen: Miss World 2017

 As Miss Indonesia 2017, Nilsen represented Indonesia at Miss World 2017, held in Sanya City Arena, Sanya, China, on 18 November 2017.
 During the pageant, she won a Head-to-Head Challenge, beating other countries in the group with her Olympic rings answer.

 I think one symbol that best represents Indonesia would have to be the Olympic symbol, because there's a variety of colors which i think connects to our diversity, and differences, and all the creativity in Indonesia.
 But it (the ring on the symbol) also all connected which i believe represents our unity.

-At the Finale, Nilsen was placed in the top 10 finalists and was also declared as the winner of Beauty with a Purpose, Miss World Asia and "Best Designer Award" in the pageant.
+At the Finale, Nilsen was placed in the top 10 finalists and was also declared as the winner of Beauty with a Purpose and "Best Designer Award" in the pageant.
 Stephanie Del Valle of Puerto Rico crowned Manushi Chhillar of India as the new titleholder at the end of the event.